 }))

-Collections are read from app.config.croutonCollections and stored in Nitro runtime config:
+At build time, the module reads collections from app.config.croutonCollections and stores them in Nitro runtime config:

 nuxt.options.nitro.runtimeConfig.croutonCollections =